 Note that most people use the terms “jail” and “prison” interchangeably, but they are very different: Anyone sentenced to incarceration for a misdemeanor or gross misdemeanor in Nevada will serve the time in a city or county jail, which is usually located in metropolitan areas close to the courthouse.

 Only people serving out felony sentences go to state prisons, which are usually in rural areas.

-The U.S. Constitution’s Sixth Amendment guarantees the right to a trial by jury for charges that may result in more than six (6) months of incarceration.
-Gross misdemeanors carry a maximum jail sentence of nearly twice that.
+Yes, you may have a jury trial on a gross misdemeanor charge.
+This is because the U.S. Constitution’s Sixth Amendment guarantees the right to a trial by jury for charges that may result in more than six (6) months of incarceration.

-In most cases, eventually.
-If you are convicted of a gross misdemeanor in Nevada, you have to wait two (2) years before petitioning the court to seal your criminal record.
+If you have a gross misdemeanor conviction in Nevada, you have to wait two (2) years before asking the court to seal your criminal record.
 Note that Nevada courts will not seal sex crimes or crimes against children.

-It is important to retain counsel to try to get a gross misdemeanor charge lowered to a simple misdemeanor, most of which require only a one (1) year waiting time.
-If the case gets dismissed (no conviction), there is no waiting time to commence a record sealed.
+It is important to retain counsel to try to lower the charge to a simple misdemeanor, most of which require only a one (1) year waiting time.
+In cases where the court drops the charge, there is no waiting time to start a record seal.

 Possibly.
 There are some gross misdemeanors that are “crimes involving moral turpitude” in Nevada, which are deportable.
 That is why any non-citizens should seek counsel immediately.